-Along with a one ounce piece honoring painter Grant Wood, the inaugural year for the American Arts Commemorative Series also included a one-half ounce piece honoring contralto singer Marian Anderson.
+Along with a one ounce piece honoring painter Grant Wood, the inaugural year for the American Arts Commemorative Series also included a one-half ounce piece honoring contralto singer Marian Anderson (Buy on eBay).
 She is recognized as one of the most celebrated singers of the twentieth century, performing concerts and recitals in major music venues as well as with famous orchestras throughout the United States and Europe.

 The obverse design of the medal features a three-quarters portrait of the singer, smiling gracefully and draped in elegant clothing.
 The reverse was based on the design of the Congressional Gold Medal awarded to Anderson.
 It features a pair of open hands holding a globe with rays streaming down in the background.
 The obverse inscription reads “Marian Anderson” and the reverse inscriptions include “American Arts Commemorative Series”, “Unity God’s Way”, and the date “1980”.

 As with the other issues from the initial years of the series, the medals made no indication of the precious metal content or weight (or even the word gold).
 Also, there was no indication that the medals were officially issued by the United States government.